Elderly couple checking documents, credit reports and discussing budget.

 • You became an authorized user on someone else’s account

-• You filed for bankruptcy, or foreclosure was started on your property
+• You filed for filed for bankruptcy, or foreclosure was started on your property

 So why do these things matter so much?

 It goes back to the way credit scores are calculated.
-For example, making on-time payments and maintaining low balances on your credit cards can help your score.
+For example, making on-time payments and paying down the balances on your credit cards can help your score.
 Paying late or maxing out your cards, on the other hand, can hurt.

 3 unpleasant credit surprises